Coronavirus and your debts

 - should recognise vulnerability and respond to the needs of vulnerable customers.

-For more information, see the FCA’s Coronavirus and Consumer Credit: Tailored Support Guidance.
+For more information, see the FCA’s Consumer Credit and coronavirus: Tailored support for clients.

-Under FCA guidance, banks are expected to contact overdraft customers who have received temporary support to determine if they still require assistance.
+The FCA has confirmed that it expects banks to contact overdraft customers who have received temporary support to determine if they still require assistance.
 If you need further support or if you ask your bank for help for the first time, the bank should:

 - provide tailored support such as reducing or waiving interest;